WolframRavenwolf/AI-Hotkeys/README.md

   CapsLock serves as an ideal choice for AI hotkey combinations due to its accessibility, infrequent use in regular typing, and lack of conflict with existing shortcuts.
 This repurposing transforms it into a more valuable "AI key", enhancing overall user efficiency.
 The original CapsLock functionality remains accessible by pressing **Ctrl + CapsLock**, ensuring no loss of traditional features.

+  All letter keys on your keyboard serve as customizable hotkeys.
+You can easily configure them to execute your most frequent tasks with any prompt you choose.

 - **Win Hotkeys:** Perform web searches and other tasks with **Win + [Key]** combinations.

   While the AI features are the main focus, there are also a few additional hotkeys for quick searches and lookups using traditional online services like Google, Merriam-Webster's Dictionary, and Wikipedia.

-- **Query Editor:** Edit clipboard content with a sleek GUI, supporting both light and dark themes.
+- **Query Editor:** Edit your query with a sleek GUI, supporting both light and dark themes.

-   This powerful tool enables you to preview and modify clipboard content before transmitting it to Perplexity.
-It offers a user-friendly interface for refining your text or query prior to AI processing, while also displaying all available hotkeys within the GUI for quick reference.
+   This powerful tool enables you to preview and modify your query before sending it to Perplexity.
+It offers a user-friendly interface for refining your text prior to AI processing, while also displaying all available hotkeys within the GUI for quick reference and access.

+- **Help:** Press **CapsLock+F1** to open the Help window.

+  The Help window displays the current version number and a complete list of active hotkeys.
+You can easily copy this list to your clipboard using the provided button.

-- **Customization:** Fully customizable through simple edits to a plaintext configuration file, allowing you to adapt all tasks and instructions to your preferences or language.
+- **Customization:** Fully customizable through simple edits to a plaintext INI configuration file, allowing you to adapt all tasks and instructions to your preferences or language.

   🇺🇸 **English** and 🇩🇪 **German** prompts and URLs are included by default.
 (If your Windows language is set to German, the German version will automatically load.)
 Users can customize and translate any content as needed, though this may be unnecessary due to AI's multilingual comprehension capabilities.